paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-004-office-of-the-secretary-of-defense.md

 <a id="section-141"></a>
 ## § 141.
 Inspector General
-**(a)** There is an Inspector General of the Department of Defense, who is appointed as provided in section 3 of the Inspector General Act of 1978 (Public Law 95–452; 5 U.S.C.
-App.
-3).
+**(a)** There is an Inspector General of the Department of Defense, who is appointed as provided in [section 403 of title 5](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title5-section403&num=0&edition=prelim).

-**(b)** The Inspector General performs the duties, has the responsibilities, and exercises the powers specified in the Inspector General Act of 1978.
+**(b)** The Inspector General performs the duties, has the responsibilities, and exercises the powers specified in chapter 4 of title 5.

 ### Statutory Notes

-#### References in Text
-The Inspector General Act of 1978, referred to in text, is Pub.
-L. 95–452, Oct.
-12, 1978, 92 Stat.
-1101, as amended, which is set out in the Appendix to Title 5, Government Organization and Employees.

 #### Prior Provisions
 A prior section 141 was renumbered [section 138d of this title](./chapter-004-office-of-the-secretary-of-defense.md#section-138d).